rerun/rerun/README.md

 to list the modules contained within it.

     $ ./rerun.bin
-      freddy: "A dancer in a red beret and matching suspenders" .
+      waitfor: "utility commands that wait for a condition."
+      .
       . listing output ommitted

 Note, ".bin" is just a suffix naming convention for a self-extracting script.
 The archive file can be named anything you wish.

-Run the `freddy:dance` command in the archive:
+Run the `waitfor:ping` command in the archive:

-	$ ./rerun.bin freddy:dance --jumps 3
+	$ ./rerun.bin waitfor:ping --server remoteserver
-	jumps (3)

 See `stubbs:archive` for further information about creating and understanding rerun archives.